 Indianapolis has some very good hotel options to choose from.
 I recommend staying close to downtown in order to take advantage of all that is happening there and in the surrounding/emerging neighborhoods, where you will find some of the hot new restaurants, craft breweries, distilleries and things to do.

 The Alexander: At 333 S. Indiana, The Alexander is a stylish, contemporary boutique property with 157 guest rooms and 52 extended stay units.
 It is decorated with contemporary works of art commissioned by the hotel.
-In addition to the sleek rooms, on the second floor you will find their Market Table Restaurant and attractive Plat 99: Mixology Lounge which offers small plates and creative cocktails.
-On the first floor is the Cerulean Indianapolis, which is considered one of the best restaurants in town and highlights local ingredients.
+In addition to the sleek rooms, on the second floor you will find their Market Table Restaurant for breakfast and attractive Plat 99 Coffee + Cocktails which offers small plates and creative cocktails.
+On the first floor, the Cerulean Indianapolis has closed and has been replaced by Nesso Italian Kitchen.

 Hotel Broad Ripple: This is a small, charming Inn at 6520 E. Westfield Blvd., in the heart of Broad Ripple Village.
 It offers nine rooms in the lodge and 4 rooms in the cottage next door that are being added.
 It is located right on the Monon Trail, the eighteen mile walking and biking trail that was a former railroad that connects Westfield to the North to the Cultural Trail in downtown.
 The hotel also offers the on-site Bunkhouse Lounge.
 You can easily walk to the many bars, restaurants and shops in the Village.
 Breakfast is provided in-house on weekends and a coupon is given during the week for a restaurant nearby.
 I can’t wait to stay there on my next trip.